microsoft/vscode-docs/docs/remote/remote-overview.md

 - Access an **existing** development environment from **multiple machines or locations**.
 - Debug an **application running somewhere else** such as a customer site or in the cloud.

 Better yet, no source code needs to be on your local machine to get these benefits.
-Remote Development runs commands and extensions directly on the remote machine which provides a big experience improvement over using network shares or synchronizing files.
+Each extension can run commands and other extensions directly on the remote machine which provides a big experience improvement over using network shares or synchronizing files.

 ![Architecture](images/remote-overview/architecture.png)